rackerlabs/technical-blog/_posts/2013-03-07-rackspace-at-sxsw.markdown

 - Events
 - SXSW
 ---
 Rackspace is bringing the Open Cloud Experience to the SXSW Interactive Festival!
 Come join us over the next few days and learn all about the Open Cloud.
-We’ll be headquartered at [Champions Sports Bar & Restaurant](http://www.championsaustin.com/) at the [Courtyard Marriott](http://goo.gl/maps/YiQT4), so be sure to stop in and see us.<!--More-->
+We’ll be headquartered at [Champions Sports Bar & Restaurant](http://www.championsaustin.com/) at the [Courtyard Marriott](http://goo.gl/maps/YiQT4), so be sure to stop in and see us.<!-- more -->

 Here’s a brief overview of where you can find us during SXSW.
 If you want to find us on Twitter, be sure to keep an eye on the hash-tag [#SXRackspace](https://twitter.com/search?q=%23SXRackspace&src=hash)!